 I will be making another different edging so stay tuned for that.

 If you are a beginner this is perfect to continue your practice holding that yarn and working on that stride!

 I recommend using cotton yarn for washcloths.
-The multicolored one is Hobby Lobby I love this cotton which in my opinion is so soft and pretty.
-The white on is made with premier cotton yarn and is still soft but it does come out just a tad bigger.
-Other yarn recommendations are the lion brand line.
+The multicolored one is Hobby Lobby.
+I love this cotton which in my opinion is so soft and pretty.
+The white one is made with premier cotton yarn and is still soft but it does come out just a tad bigger.
+Other yarn recommendations are the Lion Brand line.
 So soft as well!
 Remember you can always use up leftover yarn for this!

 ♡ H-8 5.00 mm Crochet hook

 ♡ CH – chain

 ♡ HDC – half double crochet

 ♡ SHELL STITCH - SHELL - 5 double crochet in the same stitch.

 ♡ CH 30

 ♡ Row 1 - HDC in the 2nd CH from the hook.
 3rd chain from the hook to the end.
 (28) CH 2, turn.